Click to view more details about each scholarship.

 This scholarship is awarded to a Lincoln High School graduate who is attending Northland Community & Technical College in Thief River Falls.

-Kari Torkelson presented Karleen Wilde with the 2022 Delores & Wallace Torkelson Scholarship
+Kari Torkelson presented Brianne Ellison with the 2025 Delores & Wallace Torkelson Scholarship.

 Growing up in Thief River Falls and graduating from Lincoln High School, Wallace and Delores Torkelson shared a love of their community and an interest in providing opportunities for young people to succeed.